LeeHounshell/BatBot/README.md

 ![screen](../master/screens/BatBot_identify.jpg)
 ![screen](../master/screens/BatBot_start_server.jpg)

 ..1 minute later..
 Now that the 'identify' server is running, we can ask 'what are you looking at?' again.
 A photo is taken and analyzed.
-The app shows photo analysis text right away, but asks if you want to download the image.
-If 'View' is selected, the image will download via Bluetooth, and then display in a popup alongside the analysis result.
+The app shows photo analysis text right away.

 ![screen](../master/screens/BatBot_identify_results.jpg)

-The app disables all buttons while downloading photos via Bluetooth.
-Then a popup will display containing the robot's photo.
-You can save images to the phone's Gallery or 'Train' the robot.
+ The app asks if you want to download this image.
+If 'View' is selected, the image will download via Bluetooth, and then display in a popup alongside the same analysis result.
+The app disables all buttons while downloading photos.
+After a few seconds, a popup will display containing the robot's photo.
+Then save images to the phone's Gallery or 'Train' the robot.

 ![screen](../master/screens/BatBot_transfer_image.jpg)
 ![screen](../master/screens/BatBot_identify_results_image.jpg)